VRCurassow

 First MD-82 PJ-MDA arrived 24 December 2006; InselAir restarted former Caribbean DCA routes in January, 2007.

 August 2007 added 4 weekly flights to POS, Trinidad, in combination with SLM.
-Still has no license for flights to Miami, and instead opens a line to Manaus, Brazil, September 2007.
+Opened a line to Manaus, Brazil, September 2007.
+Finally started flying to Miami in 2009, and bought an old MD-84 to cannibalize for parts.

 InselAir has a separate web site for their freight operations.
 An MD83 arrived in April, 2008 and became operational in June, bringing the total of aircraft to 2 MD8x and 2 Embraer Bandeirantes.